Illness and Accidents

-We can only give any medicine to your child if it is a long-term medicine prescribed by the doctor. (e.g. asthma pumps).
+The school is only able to give any medicine to your child if it is a long-term medicine prescribed by the doctor (e.g. asthma pumps).
 You must inform us by letter to say the child can take it and the packaging must be clearly labelled with instructions for use.

 Guidelines from the NHS